Foreign relations of Iraq: 2003 to present day

 Ancient city of Babylon in central Iraq, listed as a UNESCO World Heritage Site.

 In spring and summer 2023, foreign investment projects multiplied in Iraq, mainly from the Arab Gulf countries, marking a positive turning point for Baghdad, whose economy has been very dependent on Iran since 2003.
 In May, Baghdad presented a project to build a 1,200 km corridor including a road and a railway to connect the Gulf to Turkey: the "Iraq Development Road" project.
-These structures are intended to place Iraq on the global transport route by capitalizing on its geographical position, and develop interdependence between the countries of the region.
-Its purpose is notably to transport goods from the Iraqi port of al-Faw to European markets via Turkey.
+These structures are intended to place Iraq on the global transport route by capitalizing on its geographical position and developing interdependence between the countries of the region.
+Its purpose is to transport goods from the Iraqi port of al-Faw to European markets via Turkey.
 This project plans the construction of about fifteen stations and should serve Qatar, United Arab Emirates, Kuwait, Syria, Oman, Jordan, Turkey, Iran, and Saudi Arabia.
 Three months later, the Iraqi Prime Minister kicked off the construction works of the first railway line connecting Iraq to the neighboring Iran's rail network: the "Basra-Shalamcheh connection project".
 In April 2024, a memorandum of understanding launching the "Iraq Development Road" project was signed in Baghdad by the Iraqi and Turkish heads of state, as well as the transport ministers of four concerned countries: Iraq, Turkey, United Arab Emirates, and Qatar.

 In September 2024, Iraq obtained the departure of part of the American troops stationed on its territory to fight the Islamic State, within about a year.
 Farhad Alaeddine, advisor to the Iraqi Prime Minister for Foreign Affairs, declared:

 We are now on the verge of taking relations between Iraq and the members of the international coalition to another level, focusing on bilateral relations in military, security, economic, and cultural fields.

 At the same time, Baghdad expelled UN officials responsible for investigating the Yazidi genocide committed by the organization.

 In December, the fall of the Syrian regime favorable to Baghdad and Tehran, overthrown by a coalition of Sunni rebels, put the Iraqi government in an awkward position, as Iraqi fighters had come to its aid, in vain.
 The end of the Assad reign in Syria reshuffles the regional cards (notably cutting the Shiite corridor Tehran-Baghdad-Damascus-Beirut), and forces the Iraqi government to position itself towards its new neighboring interlocutors, at the risk of compromising certain internal balances.
 Moreover, Iraqi officials having noted the speed with which Iran abandoned Bashar al-Assad and the speed with which his regime collapsed, are encouraged to reevaluate their own dependence on Tehran.
 Iraq could thus conform to the American will to distance itself from its Iranian neighbor, especially since the return of Donald Trump to the presidency of the United States will probably multiply the efforts to curb Iranian strike force.